Resources

 (231) 779-9494, ext.
 2010

-When support payments are more than a full 60 days past due, the FOC must begin enforcement action without waiting for a request for enforcement.
-Payees can request to have a child support enforcement action carried out by filing a CHILD SUPPORT COMPLAINT/ENFORCEMENT REQUEST.
+When support payments are more than a full 60 days past due, the FOC may begin enforcement action without waiting for a request for enforcement.
+Receivers of support can request to have a child support enforcement action carried out by filing a CHILD SUPPORT COMPLAINT/ENFORCEMENT REQUEST, or by calling or emailing this office.
 Some enforcement begins immediately following entry of an order, including income withholding and enforcement of health insurance coverage.
 The FOC has several methods of collecting past due support payments.
 They include:

 Immediate Income Withholding

-The FOC can require the support payer’s employer (or other income source) to withhold some of the support payer’s income and send the money to the MiSDU.
+The FOC requires the support payer’s employer (or other income source) to withhold some of the payer’s income and send the money to the MiSDU.
 The payer will be notified before the income withholding starts by receiving a copy of the income withholding notice.
-The FOC can administratively adjust (usually by increasing) the income withholding if there is an arrearage on the case, but the FOC office must first send the payer a notice of arrearage.
+The FOC can administratively adjust the income withholding if there is an arrearage on the case, but the FOC office must first send the payer a notice of arrearage.
 The payer can object to the adjustment after receiving the notice of arrearage.
 The withheld amount cannot exceed 50 percent of the payer’s disposable earnings.

 Contempt of Court (Show-Cause Hearing)